SoremiKayode/JavaBeginnerTutorial/README.md

 * javascriptNumbers.js : Contain information on number and all the method and properties of number
 * javascriptArray.js : this file handle usin array in javascript, it cover all the array methods, looping through an array, creating a random an array
 * product_array.html : this html file display ecommerce product using dummy data fetch from an array, it teaches how to loop through an array and display a product
+* javascriptObject.js : This file contains information on how to use javascript object
+* javascriptConditions.js : This file contains information on how to use conditions in javascript, the if, if else, and else
+* javascriptSwitchStatement.js : This file contains information on how to use the switch statement